 Responsibilities & Duties

-The Artist-in-Residence (AIR) will be enrolled in the Volunteer-in-Parks (VIP) program after reading and signing form OF-301A, Volunteer Services Agreement.
-The agreement will outline the artist's duties related to the goals of the residency.
-It may be terminated by either the AIR or the National Park Service at any time.
+The AIR will enroll as a National Park Service volunteer.
+The volunteer agreement will outline the AIR’s duties related to the goals of the residency.
+Either the AIR or the coordinator may terminate the agreement at any time.

-The artist works an average of 40 hours of work per week in the park or other approved locations.
-Days and hours of work will be worked out before the residency begins.
-The artist provides park staff notice each morning about his or her activities and likely whereabouts.
+- The AIR works an average of 40 hours of work per week in the park or other approved locations.
+The coordinator and the AIR will determine the days and hours of work before the residency begins.
+The AIR notifies the coordinator or their designee each morning about their activities and likely whereabouts.

-The artist is responsible for all supplies and materials needed for his or her artwork.
+- The AIR is responsible for all supplies and materials needed for his or her artwork.
 Reimbursement may be available for some out of pocket expenses incurred during the residency.

-Within one year after the residency, the AIR will provide one public presentation in the artist's home community on the artist's experience and of the artwork produced as a result of the residency, along with some form of documentation to the park.
+- Within one year after the residency, the AIR will provide one public presentation in their home community based on the residency.

 Lodging & Area Information

-The artist will be lodged for free in one of the historic homes at Herbert Hoover National Historic Site.
+The artist lodges free in one of the historic homes at Herbert Hoover National Historic Site.
 Water, electricity, and gas are included.
-Free parking is available either behind the houses or on the street.
+Free parking is available behind the houses.
 The house may not be accessible to persons with disabilities.

-The house is furnished and air-conditioned.
-It has a telephone line for local calling.
-A washer and dryer are in the basement.
-The kitchen is fully equipped.
+- The house is furnished and air-conditioned.
+It has a basic television and wireless internet.
+A washer and dryer are included.
+The kitchen is fully furnished.
 The park will provide sheets, blankets, and towels.
 The AIR may want to bring an alarm clock, a fan, a light blanket and DVDs.

-The house has exterior locks and an alarm system.
-If park staff needs to enter for maintenance work, they will contact you 24 hours ahead of time.
+- The house has exterior locks.
+If park staff needs to enter for maintenance work, they will attempt to contact you 24 hours ahead of time.
 In case of an emergency, park staff will contact you immediately before entering.

-The artist is encouraged to interact with park visitors as they interpret the variety of cultural and natural resources of the park, including its historic structures, artifacts, cultural landscape, creek, and tallgrass prairie.
+The artist is encouraged to interact with park visitors as they work among the historic and natural features of the park.

-Identifiable portraits of persons are not permitted without their written permission.
-The park will provide the artist with a model release form to obtain permission.
+- Identifiable portraits or photographs of persons require their written permission.
+The coordinator will provide the artist with a model release form to obtain permission.

 Studio Space, Storage, & Access

-The artist will be given a key and an alarm code only to his or her quarters.
+- The AIR will get a key to their quarters only.
 The AIR will not have access to the park's computer network.
+The AIR must provide their own computer and software it necessary for their work.

-The AIR may have access, with permission from the Chief Ranger, to public historic structures during park operating hours.
-He or she may work behind barriers if there is no apparent risk of damage to the structures and museum collection, and no safety hazard for visitors.
-Furnishings and museum objects may not be rearranged or touched without the permission of the Chief Ranger.
+- The AIR may have access, with permission from the Chief Ranger, to public historic structures during park operating hours.
+They may work behind exhibit barriers if there are no safety hazards or risk of damage to artifacts.
+The AIR may not rearrange or touch furnishings and museum objects without the permission of the Chief Ranger.

-Access to the Herbert Hoover Presidential Library and Museum, administered by the National Archives and Records Administration (NARA), and the administrative office of Herbert Hoover Presidential Library Association, a private not-for-profit organization, is excluded from this arrangement.
-The park or the artist may make additional arrangements with NARA as needed.
+- The agreement excludes access to the Herbert Hoover Presidential Library and Museum, administered by the National Archives and Records Administration (NARA).
+The coordinator or the AIR may make additional arrangements with NARA as needed.